About Tiare Films

 …the greatest compliment we receive is that watching our films “feels just like being there”.

+To find out if we’re the best people to capture your day, take a look at our films.
 Online we have a number of short highlight films you can watch.
-We’re also happy to show you some of the films we’re made for other couples over a cup of coffee (or iced-coffee if we’re in Raro).
+We’re also happy to show you some of the films we’re made for other couples over a cup of coffee (or ice-coffee in Raro).

-We look forward to meeting with you.
+We look forward to meeting you.

 -Justine and Andy, Tiare Films